neilmunday/slurm-mail/README.md

 > **_NOTE:_**  As this file will contain your Gmail password make sure that it has the correct owner, group and file access permissions.

-For SMTP servers that use SSL rather than starttls please set `smtpUseSsl = yes`.n
+For SMTP servers that use SSL rather than starttls please set `smtpUseSsl = yes`.

 Customising E-mails
 -------------------